 [Section 44F inserted by No. 25 of 2005 s.
 66.]

 44G.
-Transitional provision
+Transitional provision for certain memorials delivered etc. before 3 Jun 2006

 A memorial that, when section 45 of the Water Legislation Amendment (Competition Policy) Act 2005 comes into operation 1, has been delivered or registered under section 124A of the Metropolitan Water Supply, Sewerage, and Drainage Act 1909 but not endorsed under subsection (3) of that section is to be regarded as having been lodged or registered, as the case requires, under this section.